 The methodology is to be carried out within the framework provided by the BCA Section A. The International Fire Engineering Guidelines Australian Building Codes Board2005 and the Engineers Australia - Society of Fire Safety Code of Practice for Fire Safety Design, Certification and Peer Review^[5] have also been consulted.

-4.1 Meeting the Performance Requirements
+4.1 Compliance with the Performance Requirements

-As stipulated in BCA Clause A0.5 (b), it will be shown that compliance with the Performance Requirements will be achieved by:
+As stipulated in BCA Section A2.1(3), it will be shown that compliance with the Performance Requirements will be satisfied by: